Filing & Publishing a Nonprobate Notice to Creditors

 - File the required Affidavit of Publication with the pertinent Court and send you a copy of it, or

 - Send you the original of their Affidavit of Publication for you to file.

 Example of Affidavit of Publication: Page1 Page2

 Caution: When you send your Nonprobate Notice to Creditors to the newspaper for publication, make sure to obtain that newspaper’s policy regarding the disposition of its Affidavit of Publication (ie, will the newspaper mail the Affidavit to you or file it with the Court itself), and after publication, make sure that the original of the Affidavit of Publication is filed with the Court, either by the newspaper or by you.

-The Issue: Putting the WDSHS on notice that Descendant has died, so that the Department may file and serve a Creditor’s Claim for recovery of any medical costs and other benefits advanced to Descendant.
+The Issue: Putting the WDSHS on notice that Decedent has died, so that the Department may file and serve a Creditor’s Claim for recovery of any medical costs and other benefits advanced to Decedent.

 Giving Notice to Washington Department of Social & Health Services (“WDSHS”)